SANHAJIFX/tia-portal-docs/README.md

 1. TIA Portal V16 or later recommended for exporting documentation
 2. Use PDF format for maximum compatibility
-3. For large exports, consider using the "Split PDFs" option in TIA Portal print settings
+3. For large exports, consider using the "Split PDFs" option in TIA Portal print settings, as was done for the files in the `/program-blocks/combined/` directory

 ## Contact